kayleyseow/Ultimate-Tic-Tac-Toe/Project Files/ProjectLog.md

 #### 1/11/2021
 - Vincent continued to work on our huge compiled file
 #### 1/10/2021
-- Our grind day; had a 2 hour long Dicord vc and got a lot of things finished today!
+- Our grind day; had a 2 hour long Discord vc and got a lot of things finished today!
 - We decided to not have our final product be made with GUI; we are able to focus on the presentation more
 - Created the folder `Individual Functions`
   - Kayley finished writing the tutorial and finished the final version of `tutorial.cpp` to be put into the final program